geraldb/talks/csv.md

 # And the Winner is ...
 Lies, Damned Lies and Statistics

->  Statistics can be used to support anything - especially statisticians.
+>  Statistics can be used to support anything - especially statisticians¹.
 >
 > -- Franklin P. Jones

+¹: Or a (big) data gold mining scientist, of course :-).